Livable Housing Design Standard

 The impact of implementing the new Livable Housing Design Standard was considered in the Proposal to include minimum accessibility standards for housing in the National Construction Code - decision regulatory impact statement (PDF, 3.6MB).

 This document confirmed that retrofitting homes to comply with the new standard can be expensive and stressful.
 The estimated average cost is around $18,821 for houses and $20,260 for apartments.
-Some changes, like increasing the width of a corridor in an apartment, may not be possible to make.
+Some changes, like increasing the width of a corridor in an existing apartment, may not be possible to make.

 Not only is it possible to build a compliant new home at a reasonable cost, but doing so increases the stock of houses that can improve a person’s economic and social participation in society by making their life easier.

-People who are affected by the lack of suitable housing with accessible features will be able to leave hospital when they ‘re ready, which reduces the need for care services.
+People who are affected by the lack of suitable housing with accessible features will be able to leave hospital when they are ready, which reduces the need for care services.
 Additionally, they can live in their homes longer close to family and friends.

 Register for updates